withcatai/node-llama-cpp/docs/guide/CUDA.md

 Then run the build command again to check whether setting the `CUDACXX` environment variable fixed the issue.

+### Fix the `The CUDA compiler identification is unknown` build error
+The solution to this error is the same as [the solution to the `Failed to detect a default CUDA architecture` error](#fix-the-failed-to-detect-a-default-cuda-architecture-build-error).

 ## Using `node-llama-cpp` with CUDA
 After you build `node-llama-cpp` with CUDA support, you can use it normally.